mabujo/googleCard-Wordpress/readme.txt

 1. googleCards widget in the sidebar

 == Changelog ==
+= 0.4.2 =
+* Forever alone - fix for bug when no one has the google+ account in a circle.

 = 0.4.1 =
 * Test for safe_mode and open_basedir.
 Fixes curl_setopt() bug.